Architecture Intent

 After the Architecture Intent Meeting

-OCTO-DE Engineering and Security stakeholders will document their feedback with GitHub tickets.
+OCTO-DE and Platform Engineering and Security stakeholders will document their feedback via comment on the Collaboration Cycle Request GitHub ticket by EOD the next business day.
 Once the Feedback is provided, you can update your technical plan to conform to relevant Engineering and Security standards.